Dr. Philip Walsh

 PhD, Brown University 2008

 From 2008 to 2016, Phil taught at Washington College, where he offered a variety of literature and writing classes, Latin, and ancient Greek.
-With the Paideia Institute for Humanistic Study, he led a short-term study abroad trip to Greece during which he and his students visited archaeological sites, churches, and museums in Athens, Mycenae, Olympia, Delphi, and Thessaloniki.
-Phil served as Secretary-Historian and President of the Theta of Maryland, Washington College’s chapter of Phi Beta Kappa.
-In the fall of 2015, he received a special commendation from The Phi Beta Kappa Society for his leadership of the chapter.
+With the Paideia Institute, he led a short-term study abroad trip to Greece during which he and his students visited archaeological sites, churches, and museums in Athens, Mycenae, Olympia, Delphi, and Thessaloniki.

 Phil is the editor of Brill’s Companion to the Reception of Aristophanes (reviewed here), a wide-ranging book that explores the ways in which the plays of Aristophanes have been understood, appropriated, translated, taught, and staged from antiquity to the present.
-He writes essays on teaching and learning for the public-facing classics journal, Eidolon, and his scholarly work has appeared in Classical Receptions Journal (Oxford).
-Two short articles for The Encyclopedia of Greek Comedy (Wiley) are forthcoming in 2019.
+His scholarly work has appeared in Classical Receptions Journal (Oxford), and he has written essays on teaching and learning for the online classics journal, Eidolon.
+Two short articles for The Encyclopedia of Greek Comedy (Wiley) appeared in 2019.